UCDglobalchange/California_Almond_ClimateChange/README.md

 ## Yield projection ##
 After obtaining statistical relationship between gridMET-ACIs and historical county-level yields, we run ***MACA_projection.py*** to project yield based on MACA climate datasets(historical:1950-2005; future:2006-2099 under RCP4.5 and RCP8.5) and compute cropland area-weighted California statewide almond yield.

+## Run the project ##
+Due to the enormous size of climate datasets and huge computation power requirement, we recommend to run the project on supercomputing cluster.
+The folder ***Run_project*** contains python and bash scripts which can be run sequentially to reproduce the results.